Tainted\\Coders

 Then your normal game loop begins:

-Interestingly the way that RunFixedUpdateLoop is implemented is that it will run the schedule FixedUpdate only when a certain amount of time has passed.
+Interestingly, RunFixedUpdateLoop is implemented to be independent of the number of times your loop runs.
+Instead, it will run the schedule FixedUpdate only when a certain amount of time has passed.

 Here is a sketch of what this looks like internally in Bevy: